 The Allocation of Business

-These rules clearly lay down that all the business of business of the Government of India shall be transacted in the Ministries, Departments, Secretariats and Offices as specified in the rules.
+These rules clearly lay down that all the business of the Government of India shall be transacted in the Ministries, Departments, Secretariats, and Offices as specified in the rules.
 The first schedule of these rules has a detailed list of Ministries & the Departments within these ministries.

 Among other things, the rules also specify the following

 - Compiling of all the accounts of the department have to be done by the specific department